Missouri Route 101

 Route 101 is a short highway in southern Missouri.
-The route starts at Arkansas Highway 101 at the Arkansas–Missouri state line, and travels northeastward.
+The route begins at the Arkansas–Missouri state line as a continuation of Arkansas Highway 101, and travels northeastward.
 It travels through the city of Bakersfield, intersecting Route 142.
 The road then continues north to its northern terminus at U.S. Route 160 (US 160) in Caulfield.
 The route was designated in 1941, after a supplementary route was renumbered.

 Route description

 The route is located in Ozark and Howell counties.
 In 2015, Missouri Department of Transportation (MoDOT) calculated as many as 1,566 vehicles traveling on Route 101 south of US 160, and as few as 1258 vehicles traveling north of the Arkansas–Missouri state line.
 This is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.

-Route 101 starts at the Missouri–Arkansas state line, at the northern terminus of Arkansas Route 101 and County Road 583 (CRD 583).
+Route 101 begins at the Arkansas–Missouri state line as a continuation of Arkansas Highway 101.
 The road travels through a forest and parallel to the state line for the first 0.5 mi.
 At CRD 588, the route turns northeastward, intersecting a few driveways until it reaches CRD 586, where it turns northward past the intersection.
 Route 101 travels eastward before it intersects CRD 584, and enters the corporate limits of Bakersfield at CRD 585.
 The route briefly travels north and intersects Route O, which leads to the unincorporated area of Udall.
 The road enters the center of the city at Main Street and curves northward at the western terminus of Route 142.
 Route 101 leaves the city north of Starks.
 The road enters through a mix of farmland and forests as it continued through southeast Ozark County.
 At CRD 101-174, the route begins to turn northeastward and later intersects CRD 597.
 Route 101 crosses the county line at CRD 7890, and enters Howell County.
 Once inside the county, the route turns north at Route YY and intersects CRD 7690.
 The road turns to the northeast in the community of Caulfield, and ends at US 160 in a T-intersection.